m7a/lo-nextcloud-docker/README.md

 could interrupt the containers at any time including during critical transactions.
 Doing it correctly will only affect a small minority of cases but require much more effort in form of suitable hook scripts.
-Feel free to extend the setup into the direction and share the results :)
+Feel free to extend the setup in that regard and share the results :)

 It makes sense to run `watchtower` outside of `docker-compose` because it is expected that only a single instance runs _per machine_.
 I.e. if there are